TomasHubelbauer/fastmail/README.md

 of poll for new email.
 Similarly to the locked down tokens, associating Sieve code with the webhook seems like the best way to specify what email it should apply to.

+Fastmail support told me they might add something akin to webhooks to the Rules feature on the site.
+Sieve even used to support something like that, but it was removed.

+Until something like this is added, I will probably stick with polling the user.